-(Photo by Abi Reimold) Playing Favorites is a new interview series.
-Musicians, filmmakers, comedians or other creative types pick a topic and tell us their Top 5 favorite things about it.
+(Photo by Abi Reimold) Playing Favorites is an interview series where creative people pick a topic and tell us their five favorite things about it.
+Opinions expressed in this series are those of the interviewees and do not reflect the opinions of S.W.
+Lauden or The Big Takeover.

 Peter Gill wrote and recorded 2nd Grade’s debut, Wish You Were Here Tour, over two weekends in 2018, playing all the instruments himself.
 2nd Grade’s more fully-imagined sophomore album, Hit to Hit, features a five-piece band including Gill (vocals), Catherine Dwyer (guitar/vocals), Jon Samuels (guitar), Jack Washburn (bass/vocals) and Will Kennedy (drums).
 The same outfit recently rerecorded and rereleased Gill’s one-man debut as the reimagined Wish You Were Here Tour Revisited.
 Gill’s short, hooky songs often draw comparison’s to Guided by Voices, but there is also an undeniable power pop foundation to 2nd Grade’s music that conjures bands like Big Star, Teenage Fanclub and Fountains of Wayne.
 So, I asked Gill to share his Top 5 favorite power pop albums.